Bobingstern/MicroFlow/README.md

 MODEL.fit(training_data, target_data, epochs=1000)
 ```

 Great!
-Now that we have a fully trained tensorflow model, let's take a look at how to export it into MicroFlow.
+Now that we have a fully trained TensorFlow model, let's take a look at how to export it into MicroFlow.
 The following script will take in a model as a parameter and save it's weights and biases into a format that MicroFlow can use, which is just a flat array of weights and biases.
 The name of the file it saves this to can be specified via the ```filename``` parameter in the function.
 The ```Architecture``` functionality is still in alpha so please contact me if there is an issue

 The output file will contain something along the lines of: